-Emmanuelle and Stéphane are pleased to welcome you to the Hôtel de Garlande.
+Emmanuelle and Stéphane are pleased to welcome you to the "Garlande Hôtel Avignon Centre".
 We are here to help you enjoy Avignon and its surroundings.
 Do not hesitate to contact us before your arrival or to solicit us during your stay!

 The name of the street is coming from the “Provençal” (a local dialect) word "Garlando", meaning garland.
 In the Middle Ages and the Renaissance, goldsmiths were installed there and made jewelry in the shape of a garland of flowers, jewels traditionally worn during wedding ceremonies.